Purnimasrivastava/Javascript-tutorial/README.md

 **Let's Begin!**

-Start with the first folder in the `daily_code` directory and work your way up.
+Start with directory and work your way up.
 We look forward to your JavaScript learning journey!

 **Additional Tips**